Sergeant Berry

 Sergeant Berry is a 1938 German comedy western film directed by Herbert Selpin and starring Hans Albers, Toni von Bukovics and Peter Voß.
 It was based on a novel by Robert Arden.

-The film's sets were designed by the art director Paul Markwitz and Fritz Maurischat.
+It was shot at the Bavaria Studios in Munich as well as the Grunewald Studios and Halensee Studios in Berlin.
+The film's sets were designed by the art director Paul Markwitz, Fritz Maurischat and Arthur Schwarz.

 Synopsis

 A tough Chicago policeman is sent on a dangerous mission in the Mexican–American border region.